Adaptations of The Great Gatsby: Musicals

 The Yale Dramatic Association performed the first musical production of The Great Gatsby in Summer 1956.
 For the production, Aubrey L. Goodman adapted Fitzgerald's novel and wrote the lyrics for 14 songs by composer Robert E. Morgan.
 The show was performed in the University Theatre at Yale University to sold-out performances.
 The cast included a young Dick Cavett who played a brash young society photographer in the first act and Gatsby's father in the second act.
 After the Yale production, a number of musical adaptations followed.

 A second musical adaptation debuted in Spring 1998, undertaken by Stage One, with Colin Stevens as Gatsby and Ann Marcuson as Jordan Baker.
 Directed by Phil Smith with an original score by Thomas Johnson, this jazz adaptation premiered at the Pavilion Theatre in Rhyl, Wales.
 As a jazz adaptation, Johnson's original score emphasized saxophone and brass sextet instruments.
 The production received considerable press coverage.

-In 2023, the second musical adaptation, with music and lyrics by Jason Howland and Nathan Tysen and a book by Kait Kerrigan announced a one-month limited engagement at the Paper Mill Playhouse.
-The Broadway tryout began its previews on October 12, 2023, followed by an official opening night scheduled for ten days later.
+A 2023 musical adaptation, with music and lyrics by Jason Howland and Nathan Tysen and a book by Kait Kerrigan announced a one-month limited engagement at the Paper Mill Playhouse.
+The Broadway tryout began previews on October 12, 2023, followed by an official opening night ten days later.
 The production concluded on November 12 of the same year.
 Jeremy Jordan and Eva Noblezada starred as the leading roles of Jay Gatsby and Daisy Buchanan, with Samantha Pauly and Noah J. Ricketts as Jordan Baker and Nick Carraway.
-The production transferred to Broadway for previews on March 29, 2024, and opened officially on April 25th, 2024.
+The production transferred to Broadway for previews on March 29, 2024, and officially opened April 25.

-In Spring 2024, Gatsby: An American Myth, a third musical adaptation with music and lyrics by Florence Welch and Thomas Bartlett and a book by Martyna Majok premiered at the American Repertory Theater.
+Gatsby: An American Myth with music and lyrics by Florence Welch and Thomas Bartlett and a book by Martyna Majok premiered at the American Repertory Theater in spring 2024.
 The production starred Isaac Cole Powell as Jay Gatsby and Ben Levi Ross as Nick Carraway.
-On May 25, 2024, the show began previews and opened officially on June 5 of the same year.
-It closed on August 3rd, 2024.
+Previews began May 25, 2024, officially opening June 5, and closed August 3.